 Once you have completed answering the questions.
 Take a day or two and just have your answers available.
 Look at them each morning when your head is clear or another time during the day that you find convenient.
 Take a 10-15 minute break from work and walk around your office building with your answers.
 Add to your answers.
 This way you don’t feel the pressure of having to perfectly answer the questions the first time you sit down to answer them.
 And remember, they don’t have to be perfect answers.
 This exercise is to help give closure to the year.

-Question: Do you have any suggestions on how you reflect on the year?
+Do you have any suggestions on how you reflect on the year?
 I would love to hear about it.
-You can leave a comment by clicking here.